What are the things that I should know as a foreign investor?

-How do I invest if I am not an Australian citizen?
+How do I invest if I am not an Australian Resident?

 As a result of this, new residential properties form the majority of purchases by foreign investors, with many of them purchased even before construction is completed.

-Foreign investors are free to invest in pre-construction or newly built residential properties (including apartments and townhouses) as long as the property has never changed hands and has been vacant for more than 12 months.
+Foreign investors are free to invest in pre-construction or newly built residential properties (including apartments, townhouses and house & land) as long as the property has never changed hands and has been vacant for more than 12 months.
 Generally, any residential property purchase by a foreigner is subject to the Foreign Investment Review Board’s (FIRB) approval and application is fairly straightforward and normally approved within 30 days.
 Buyers must submit their applications to the F.I.R.B before purchasing a property.
 A contract can also be prepared before obtaining approval from the F.I.R.B, as long as there is a special clause in the contract that states that the sale is ‘subject to approval by the F.I.R.B’ within a specified period.

-Application is fairly straight forward, free, and generally approved within 30 days of submission.
+Application is fairly straight forward.
 We are also here to assist you in the making your property purchase a smooth and hassle-free experience.

-Similar to other banks around the world, many Australian banks generally loan up to 80% of the property’s value to foreign investors.
 Legal Procedures - It is required to be represented by a lawyer should you decide to purchase an Australian property.
-Your lawyer in Australia will assist in reviewing the Contract of Sale, sending over the documents to you and be your legal representative in matters about your Australian property.
+Your lawyer in Australia will assist in reviewing the Contract of Sale, guiding you through the purchase process and be your legal representative in matters about your Australian property.

 Note: The sale process above serves as a guide and could differ slightly on case to case basis.